bootstrap-ruby/bootstrap_form/README.md

 ```

 To hide a label, use the `hide_label: true` option.
 This adds the `sr-only`
-class, which keeps your form accessible to those using screen readers.
+class, which keeps your labels accessible to those using screen readers.

 ```erb
 <%= f.text_area :comment, hide_label: :true, placeholder: "Leave a comment..." %>